SynteLang/SynteLang/README.md

 	an empty directory named '.temp' (can contain a README file) an empty directory named 'recordings' (can contain a README.md)

-You may need to install portaudio, on Linux type: `apt-get install portaudio`
+You may need to install portaudio, on Linux type: `sudo apt-get install portaudio` or `sudo apt-get install portaudio19-dev`

 To install Syntə:
 + make sure you are in the directory `syntelang/` (downloaded/cloned above)